Create your own MapStore project

 - projectName: short project name that will be used as the repository name on github, webapp path and name in package.json

-- projectType: type of project to create, currently one type of projects is supported:
+- projectType: type of project to create, currently two types of projects are supported:

 - standard: is a copy of the standard MapStore project, ready to be used and customized